Roar Like a Violin Monster

 As I always say, living on a mountaintop with goats does not a jazz violinist make, and even if you live in a booming cultural mecca, it may take time to generate the reception you’re hoping for if you’re presenting a new heavy metal string quartet.

-Creating your brand may take a little time.
+Building your brand may take time.

 So exactly how big/diverse does a community need to be in order to accommodate or support a “creative” artist’s expression?
 Consider Ann Arbor, Michigan, where Violin Monster is based.
 It turns out this small town has been the growing grounds of all kinds of creative string players and teachers.